 Why: Come hang out at the Blues Kitchen (located in Brixton, Shoreditch and Camden) for a hearty dose of American soul food.
 Dine on classic southern dishes such as shrimp jambalaya and beef brisket, and wash it down with a strong bourbon – there are over 100 to choose from.
 Once your stomach has been lined, it’s time for some night train soul tunes or check out the blues gospel for a feel-good Sunday brunch.

-Where: 40 Acre Lane,SW2 5SP; 134-146 Curtain Road, EC2A 3AR; 111-113 Camden High Street, NW1 7JN
+Where: 40 Acre Lane, London, SW2 5SP; 134-146 Curtain Road, London, EC2A 3AR; 111-113 Camden High Street, London, NW1 7JN

 Room 43, Clapham

 Why: Head to Room 43 for some delicious Persian eats, located within a rustic, stripped back restaurant, and a more relaxing take on entertainment.
 Beers are locally crafted, and the food features a nice selection of mezze and more hearty mains.
 The chicken skewers, marinated in saffron and yoghurt, are succulent and go well with the lentil and mango salad.
-Let yourself chill out as the house jazz band curates the mood, and punters can even partake with the freestyle jam session.
+Let yourself chill out as the house jazz band curates the mood, and punters can even partake in the freestyle jam session.

-Where: 43 Lavender Hill, SW11 5QW
+Where: 43 Lavender Hill, London, SW11 5QW

-Activity bars and restaurants
+The best activity bars and restaurants in London

 Got a competitive streak?
 Uncover your hidden talents and impress your friends with your mad ping pong skills or kick it up a notch and belt out a tune at karaoke.
 Why not up the stakes even further, and have the loser buy dinner for everyone?
 Proceed with caution, fun ahead.

 Why: This snug little basement bar is home to one of London’s best karaoke setups.
-The back wall at Bao Borough is actually a huge screen, and your party will be furnished with microphones aplenty to help them let out their inner Cher.
+The back wall at Bao Borough is actually a huge screen, and your party will be furnished with microphones aplenty to help guests let out their inner Cher.
 Hungry tummies are catered for by way of the Taiwanese menu that champions – naturally – bao but also includes fried chicken and other tasty treats.

-Where: 13 Stoney Street, SE1 9AD
+Where: 13 Stoney Street, London, SE1 9AD

 Bounce, Farringdon and Old Street